borelord/kottans-frontend/README.md

 ## Completed tasks:
 0. Git Basics
+1. Linux CLI and Networking

 ## I am currently working on:
-1. Linux CLI and Networking
+2. VCS (hello gitty), GitHub and Collaboration

 See you around!